did-app/www/guides/ruby-on-rails-openid-connect-integration/index.md

 ```

 Create a new file for a session controller.
-Add the following code to implement the callback route.
+Add the following code to implement the callback route:

 ```rb
 require 'faraday'